crazii/blade/Document/CodingStandard.md

 # other restrictions
   1. **DO NOT use STL objects as public class members.
 DO NOT use STL objects as public function parameters.**
-      Different CRT lib object may have different memory layouts (size/data layouts etc.),
+      different CRT lib object may have different memory layouts (size/data layouts etc.),
       thus if client dll/exe have different CRT runtime, the object datas and corresponding code will mismatch if it has STL objects. function parameters are the same. this usually causes crashes.

       by this restriction, Blade can link against different version MSVC CRT libs,
       i.e. perform a release build (using MD) of the projects with one single project with opmization disabled(/Od) and linking agaist debug CRT (MDd), so that the single project can be debugged, without bearing the low overall performance if debug build.
-      Also, by doing this, Blade can establish a universal SDK, not multiple VS2015 sdk & VS2017 sdk.
+      also, by doing this, Blade can establish a universal SDK, not multiple VS2015 sdk & VS2017 sdk.

   2. hide implementation details using **interface** or **Pimpl**. the purpose is to reduece depedency & also can improve C++ compling speed.